KilledByAPixel/LittleJS/FAQ.md

 ### How do I create and update game objects?

-You can create custom objects for your game by extending the EngineObject class.
+LittleJS can be used as an object oriented system by extending the base class [EngineObject](https://github.com/KilledByAPixel/LittleJS/blob/main/src/engineObject.js) with your own.
+This lightweight class provides many useful features including physics, collision, parent/child system, and sorted rendering.
+These objects are added to the global list of objects where they will automatically be updated and rendered until destroyed.

-They will automatically be updated and rendered by the engine.
+Here is a template you can use to make objects that behave however you want.
+See the examples for a complete demonstration.

 ```javascript
 class MyObject extends EngineObject